KlosStepan/Nastroje-pro-vyvoj-software/README.md

 ## ~~10-perf S4 Performance analysis (GProf, JVisualVM)~~
 XX gprof not working on Mac.
 I wanted to do profiling and analysis, but `gprof` is for Mac (AFAIK).

 I did some simple monitoring and benchmarking in PHP [SwimmPair-Www/dummy_data_benchmark](https://github.com/KlosStepan/SwimmPair-Www/blob/master/dummy_data_benchmark.php) which I recorded for testing purposes in Cluster [benchmarks/doks-ams3/outputs](https://github.com/KlosStepan/SwimmPair-Www/tree/master/_misc/doks-ams3) and on my computer [benchmarks/mbp2018-i5-8259U-16-512/outputs](https://github.com/KlosStepan/SwimmPair-Www/tree/master/_misc/mbp2018-i5-8259U-16-512) for comparison.
+These tasks took approx. ~8s in DOKS-Kubernetes cluster and approx ~10s on my computer.

 I will, however, use Prometheus soon for cluster monitoring in my Kubernetes cluster.
 I partially set it (next chapter).
 ## 100-Kubernetes/Docker